SamAinsworth/reproduce-cgo2017-paper/README.md

 $ ck run workflow-from-cgo2017-paper --quiet
 ```

+Results will be output to ck-log-reproduce-results-from-cgo2017-paper.txt, in the current directory.

-If any unexpected behavior is observed, please report it to the author.
+If any unexpected behavior is observed, please report it to the authors.

 Manual validation (if problems with CK)